Rewind789/wanderer-obsidian-archive/content/notes/notes.md

 enableToc: false
 ---
 ### School Notes Archive
-Here you can find my notes on stuff I learnt.
+Here you can find my notes on stuff I learnt on my many adventures.